 Syncing the Delphin with your PC

 To install music from your computer to the Delphin simply connect the device using the included charging cable to your home computer.
 From the desktop open your connected devices and then drag and drop your music files to the Delphin.
 These files will automatically be accessible with the preinstalled music player.
-The Delphin can play and recognize .mp3 and .wav files.
-Please note that .aac files are not recognized and will need to be converted to be played.
+The Delphin can play and recognize most file formats, such as .mp3, MP4, WMA, and .wav files.

 The Delphin is lightweight and the built-in clip allows you to attach it to your shirt sleeve or waistband.
 One of the other awesome benefits of this device is, because it was designed with swimming in mind, it is completely waterproof.
 This means you don’t have to sweat getting it wet or worry about running in the rain.
 It was so freeing to finally be able to run without my phone but still have my music!